Amniotic fluid embolism syndrome

 Marie R Baldisseri, MD, FCCM

-- Associate Professor of Critical Care Medicine
+- Professor of Critical Care Medicine

 - University of Pittsburgh Medical Center